analbeard/memset_dns_update/README.md

 git clone https://github.com/analbeard/memset_dns_update.git
 ```

-Usage and options are generated using `docopt` so you'll need to install that module:
+Usage and options are generated using [docopt](http://http://docopt.org/), so you'll need to install it:

 ```
 pip install docopt